SoulWorkerResearch/swp-sdk-docs/docs/guide/README.md

 ## Prerequisites

-- Download debug build of [plugin loader](https://github.com/SoulWorkerResearch/swp-loader/releases)
+- I strongly recommend that you use the debug build of [plugin loader](https://github.com/SoulWorkerResearch/swp-loader/releases)
   > Debug builds have postfix Debug
   > As example: 1.0.0.1660643635-alpha-Debug.zip
+- Start Visual Studio and create a C++ project `Dynamic-Linking Library (DLL)`